 Specifically, here are some strategies we have seen to work effectively:

-Interested in joining MadeMay as an artist?
-More information.
+Interested in joining MadeMay as an artist to get commissions?
+Get started here.